microsoft/service-fabric/sfmc_release_notes/SF_managed_clusters_ga_release_notes.md

 | Microsoft.ServiceFabric/managedclusters/applicationTypes |
 | Microsoft.ServiceFabric/managedclusters/applications/services |

-## Features
+## New features in the GA release

-* [Availability zone spanning](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-availability-zones) - You can now deploy Service Fabric managed clusters across availability zones to increase resiliency against zone failures.
+* [Availability zone spanning](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-availability-zones) - You can now deploy Service Fabric managed clusters across availability zones to eliminate single points of failure.
-* [Stateless node types](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-stateless-node-type) - Stateless node types enable faster node scaling, and VM patching when running services that do not require maintaining any state.
+* [Stateless node types](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-stateless-node-type) - Stateless node types enable faster node scaling and VM patching when running services that do not require maintaining any state.
 * [Application secrets](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-configuration#enable-automatic-os-image-upgrades) - You can now access encrypted secrets from your Service Fabric application.
 * [Application managed identities](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-application-managed-identity.md) - Application managed identities enable you to access other Azure resources from your application.
-* [Cluster upgrade configurations](https://docs.microsoft.com//azure/service-fabric/service-fabric-cluster-upgrade) - You can now select between manual, and automatic upgrades and configure an upgrade window to meet the needs of your environment.
+* [Cluster upgrade configurations](https://docs.microsoft.com//azure/service-fabric/service-fabric-cluster-upgrade) - You can now select between automatic(default) or manual upgrades and configure an upgrade window to meet the needs of your environment.

 ## Upcoming Features

-* Bring your own VNET.
-* Multiple frontend IPs.
 * Auto scale the number of nodes in a cluster based on performance and load metrics.
 * Network service tag support.